magley/duplicate-remover/BUILDING.md

 dub build -c cli
 dub build -c gui-linux
 ```

+The GUI app has additional dependencies. `lib/` holds one such version of these
+dependencies.
+Copy the `.so` libraries from `lib/linux/` into the build
+destination.

 Set binaries folder to $ORIGIN so that the GUI program can load `.so` files
 locally: